History of Alabama Crimson Tide football: Early history (1892–1957)

 Alabama was coached by Doc Pollard from 1906 to 1909.
 The 1906 team won all its games but one; the loss was the program's most lopsided ever, a 78–0 victory by Vanderbilt.
 Burks scored all of the points in the 1906 Iron Bowl.
 Auburn contended Sims was an illegal player.
 The SIAA denied the claim.
 Following the 1907 season, the team adopted the "Crimson Tide" nickname.
 The victory over LSU in 1907 at Monroe Park marked the first Alabama home game played in Mobile.
 Jack Reidy returned a kickoff for 75 yards and the touchdown with 20 seconds left to give Alabama the win.
 In 1908, Alabama beat Haskell 9–8 with a 65-yard interception return for a touchdown by Edwards, with five minutes left in the game.
 In 1909, Alabama had six consecutive shutouts to go 5–0–1 before they surrendered their first touchdown against Tulane in their 5–5 tie.
 Alabama completed their season with a 12–5 loss to defending SIAA champion LSU at Birmingham to finish 5–1–2.
 1910 saw quarterback Farley Moody defeat Tulane by a 5–3 score with a 20-yard field goal.

-Tubby Graves era (1911–1914)

 Alabama was coached by Tubby Graves from 1911 to 1914.
 1912 saw quarterback Moody make All-Southern teams.
 In the Georgia game that season, the Bulldogs ran a trick play in which they threw the ball to a receiver who was dressed as a waterboy, on the field, carrying a bucket.
 The play did not prove decisive, as Georgia fumbled the ball away soon after, but the Bulldogs won the game after they recovered a botched Alabama field goal and scored in the final minutes.
 In 1914, quarterback Charlie Joplin was ruled ineligible because he refused to sign an affidavit stating that he had never played professional baseball.